harrisonized/harrisonized.github.io/_posts/2020-01-25-dual-boot-for-data-science.md

 I installed both versions on my machine, first 9.2 and then 10.2.
 The instructions for each one are somewhat different.

+You may be asking: is this necessary?
+I'm only ever going to be working with Python machine learning frameworks and using Anaconda to accomplish this.
+Strictly speaking, no. However, this process was very simple and took < 10 minutes each, and if you do install this before you install conda, you can be assured that conda will install correctly as well.

 For 9.2, use the download link [here](https://developer.nvidia.com/cuda-92-download-archive?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu&target_version=1604&target_type=runfilelocal).
 Confirm that the following options are selected: